Profile information

 I'm an outdoor enthusiast who appreciate joy in the little things.
 Knowing life is short, I’d rather focus efforts on experiences and relationships versus material stuff.
 The cabin is cozy and has all the basic essentials to live here year round, but it is nothing fancy and lots of areas need upgrading.

-I enjoy all types of activities including back country hiking/camping, kayaking, snowmobiling, snowshoeing, cross-country skiing, and gardening.
+I enjoy all types of activities including back country hiking/camping, kayaking, snowmobiling, snowshoeing, and gardening.
 Downtime involves a lot of social time around campfires, chats about future farm projects and playing with the dog.Types of help and learning opportunities

 Cultural exchange and learning opportunities